LiMinggang/madedit-mod/README.txt

 Fix: Improve syntax auto detect on Save As(#254)
 Fix: Can't assign more than one shortcut to commands by Option Dialog
 Fix: String escaping issue in Macro Recording of Search/Replace
-Fix: Patch for possible dead/infinite loop in syntax highlighting
+Fix: Patch for dead/infinite loop in syntax highlighting
 Fix: Display file format(new line char) on menu
 Fix: Memory leak in FixFileNameEncoding
 Minor memory improvement